 Access educational content from home by visiting our Center for Digital History.

 Every day is a special event at Fort Ticonderoga.
 Join us for exciting programs daily including tours, musket demonstrations, gallery talks, garden programs, family tours, and more!

 Every Day At

 Join us for exciting programs daily including tours, musket demonstrations, gallery talks, garden programs, family tours, and more!

 Events Search and Views Navigation

-Fort Ticonderoga hosts the Sixteenth Annual Fort Ticonderoga Seminar on the American Revolution on September 20-22, 2019, in the Mars Education Center.
+Fort Ticonderoga hosts the Seventeenth Annual Fort Ticonderoga Seminar on the American Revolution September 25-27, 2020, in the Mars Education Center.
 This seminar focuses on the military, political, and social history of the American War for Independence.
 Over 120 participants—people with a deep interest in the American Revolution—join us each year for this weekend seminar.
 Leading authorities and new scholars on the period share their latest research in a series of presentations.
-The seminar provides participants with an opportunity…
+The seminar provides participants with an opportunity to…

-Fort Ticonderoga celebrates a quarter century of its premier conference the Twenty-Fifth Annual War College of the Seven Years' War May 15-17, 2020, in the Mars Education Center.
+Fort Ticonderoga celebrates a quarter-century of its premier conference the Twenty-Fifth Annual War College of the Seven Years' War May 21-23, 2021, in the Mars Education Center.
 Since its beginning in 1996, the War College has become a top venue for historians on subjects relating to the Seven Years’ War in North America and beyond, drawing speakers and participants from across North America and Europe.
-An enthusiastic audience of over 150 people represents all levels of interest, from general lovers of history to…
+An enthusiastic audience of over 150 people represents all levels of interest, from general lovers…